 Paris

 I had a few hours transit in Paris on 1st May.
 The landing was 5 or 10 past 12 pm.
 The ticket centre for Paris urban and suburban was very crowded.
 Queues stood in front of the various ticket machines and the centre as well.
 I chose the ticket centre as there were more people serving.
 The waiting was not too long and I could take a RER train departing before 1 pm.
 My destination was Notre Dame.
-The journey took about 40 minutes with stops at the suburban and the city centre.
+The journey took about 40 minutes with stops at the suburban and city centre.
 By the way, a 1-day ticket costs €23.5 for zone 5, covering airport connection.

-It was cloudy with drizzled all through the day.
+It was cloudy with drizzle all through the day.
 Cold!
 But it did not reduce the zeal from tourists.
 Crowds were at Notre Dame.
 The queue to enter into the church was endlessly long.
 The facade is very beautiful, full of exquisite sculptures, telling you stories and win your admiration for long.
 I just could not stop appreciating them and shooting photos.
 The one below is the most impressive.
 An angel and the devil were battling to get people.

 Other beautiful pieces include the baby massacre and the escape to Egypt.
 I simply cannot show all the excellent sculptures.
 You must pay a visit there.